 In 1960, Greenough and Sills moved to Milton, Massachusetts, where he worked for the Boston Herald and later the Boston Globe.
 Beverly sang for the Opera Company of Boston, the first of many roles.

 In 1994, Sills became chairwoman of the Lincoln Center for the Performing Arts.
 She was the first woman and first former artist in that position.
 In 2002, she became chairwoman of the Metropolitan Opera.

 She used her celebrity status to further charity work for the prevention and treatment of congenital disabilities.
 In 1981, Barnard College awarded her its highest honor, the Barnard Medal of Distinction.
-She was inducted into the Long Island Music Hall of Fame in 2007.
+The Long Island Music Hall of Fame inducted her in 2007.